-KABUL: Dozens of Afghan police and soldiers have been killed in a wave of Taliban attacks on checkpoints in Afghanistan, officials said Tuesday, as insurgents step up assaults on the beleaguered security forces.
+Kabul, Nov 14 (AFP) Dozens of Afghan police and soldiers have been killed in a wave of Taliban attacks on checkpoints in Afghanistan, officials said today, as insurgents step up assaults on the beleaguered security forces.

-The raids in the southern province of Kandahar and the western province of Farah on Monday night came hours after a suicide attacker rammed an explosives-laden vehicle into a US military convoy, wounding four soldiers.
+The raids in the southern province of Kandahar and the western province of Farah last night came hours after a suicide attacker rammed an explosives-laden vehicle into a US military convoy, wounding four soldiers.